Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

   - Vulnerabilities require frequent scanning: preferably daily, at least every 2 weeks.
   - The other OSH properties are less volatile and urgent, and monthly to quarterly scanning is sufficient for those.

     OSH analysis is conducted whenever Sigrid receives an update through [Sigrid CI](../sigridci-integration/development-workflows.md), or in the form of a new snapshot [upload](../organization-integration/upload-instructions.md).
 Hence, for systems that are inactive, new vulnerabilities in the ecosystem are not visible in Sigrid.
 Regularly do a forced update (or upload) to ensure your code is scanned again.
-{: .attention }
+    {: .attention}

 A good time to triage scan results is during refinement for the next sprint: You need to decide to address the detected risks during the upcoming sprint, or possibly create a backlog item.
 In some cases, the detected risk is considered a false positive, or acceptable risk that can be ignored.
 The most common mitigation will be [updating a library](#9-updating-a-library).